 The NO MORE symbol is not owned by any one organisation.
 Rather, it belongs to and is available for use by all those committed to help end domestic violence and sexual assault.
 Tools to use the symbol are available completely free of charge and can be found in the NO MORE Toolkit.

-AUSTRALIA SAYS NO MORE operates under the guidance of a Board and the day-to-day operations are overseen by a small, but dedicated team.
+The day-to-day operations of Australia says NO MORE are overseen by a small, but dedicated team.